-The CAS College Program requires a minimum of 128 credits, excluding PDP and ROTC courses.
+The CAS College Program requires a minimum of 128 credits, excluding PDP, ROTC, and CAS FY and SY courses.

 The following table outlines the substantive requirements for the BA and the principles and goals with which each is aligned.
 Follow links for specific information about how to fulfill each requirement.

 Acquisition of a breadth of knowledge and ways of knowing across the:

 Completion of the integrated Core program (eight courses, which also fulfill the writing requirement)

 Two courses in each of the three divisions outside the division (HU, MCS, NS, or SS) of the student’s major

 In-depth study leading to significant skills and understanding in an area of the student’s choice

 Continuing students in the College of General Studies (CGS) will be credited with having satisfied certain CAS requirements; full information is available from CGS or in CAS Academic Advising.